all 8 results

 450 ml (15.22 oz)Fermented Liquid (Arishtham)$20.00 Add to cartLearn More

 What comes to your mind when you think of an Ayurvedic supplement?
-We know you must be thinking of tablets, capsules and bitter powders.
+We know you must be thinking of tablets, capsules and powders.
 While many people know of Ayurvedic capsules and oils, we also have a sweet-tasting liquid that serves many purposes for the development of one’s health.
-Arishtam is a mildly sweet-tasting and fermented liquid that offers several benefits to help maintain normal wellness.
+Arishtam is a sweet-tasting and fermented liquid that offers several benefits to help maintain normal wellness.
 The benefits of Arishtams are relatively unknown.
 Read on to know more about this herbal liquid, what benefits it offers and why you need to get your hands on this Ayurvedic formulation.

 What is Arishtam?